test

 If you really want to get away to another time as well as a peaceful place, you can take a ferry to Egmont Key State Park.
 The ferry will stop to let you view dolphins or manatees and you will undoubtedly spot lots of pelicans and cormorants as well as the ever-present gulls.
 This island is undeveloped except for the remains of an old military installation.
 The island's military career began during the Third Seminole War when it served as a prison for captured Seminoles.
 It was occupied by the Union during the War Between the States.
 An old lighthouse stands sentry since it was built in 1858.
 Fort Dade, which was built on the island and remained active until 1923, and remnants of the little military town that surrounded it still remind you of man's presence on the key.
 The old guardhouse serves as a museum to learn more of the key's history.
 Today, the little island is a refuge for birds of all kinds, sea turtles, box turtles, gopher tortoises and other wildlife.

 Back on the mainland, you can visit a botanical treasure, Saint Petersburg's Sunken Gardens.
 Originally carved out of a large sinkhole and shallow lake by plumber George Turner in 1924, this is one of Florida's oldest attractions and certainly one of the most colorful.
 It's now owned and operated by the state.
 Thousands of rare, native and exotic plants plus a beautiful butterfly garden make this an oasis of tranquility within the bustling city of Saint Pete.
 You will also find flamingos and other exotic birds blended with the plants but the floral display demands center stage.
 Bougainvillea, Cuban royal palms, Brazilian spider flowers, caladiums, white birds of paradise, glorybower, croton garden, orchids and many others is a stone with a legend.
-Growing Stone, a fossilized limestone rock that, sports this sign: "Legend has it that 'he who sits upon the ancient stone shall be granted tranquility, inner harmony and the talent to make things grow.'"
+Growing Stone, a fossilized limestone rock that, sports this sign: 'Legend has it that 'he who sits upon the ancient stone shall be granted tranquility, inner harmony and the talent to make things grow.''

 Another garden that competes for pride of place in the botanical section is Florida Botanical Gardens.
 By contrast this garden is relatively new: It opened in December 2000.
 What it lacks in age it makes up in diversity and beauty.
 It too has a tropical section composed of a Walkway Garden, Courtyard Garden and Tropical Fruit Garden, but it also has many other gardens; Patio Garden, Herb Garden, Demonstration Garden, Seasonal Plantings Display Area, Palm Garden, Bromeliad Garden, Succulent Garden, Native Plant Garden, Butterfly Garden, formal Wedding Garden and a Natural Area.

 For wildlife viewing, the natural area is a wonderful place to observe bald eagles, gopher tortoises, Sherman Fox squirrels, raccoons, ospreys, alligators, egrets, screech owls, roseate spoonbills, wood ducks, red bellied woodpeckers and even coyotes.
 Most of the land in this section is being preserved or let return to a natural Florida eco-system.
 It provides habitat for over 150 types of bird, mammals, and reptiles.
-Because of the sensitive nature of this area, there is a "no pets" rule.
+Because of the sensitive nature of this area, there is a 'no pets' rule.

 Copyright Kathleen Walls 2018 All Rights Reserved